softlayer/sl-ember-test-helpers/README.md

 # What is sl-test-helpers

-This addon registers QUnit test helpers for use in the testing of your application.
+This addon provides and registers QUnit test helpers for use in the testing of your application.

-There are plans to make it test suite agnostic in the future.

 ---